 What you can do in the meantime

-Don't drink alcohol or take recreational drugs, which can make your ataxia worse.
+Don't drink alcohol or take legal or illegal drugs that may be sold on the street, also called recreational drugs, which can make your ataxia worse.